RoRoche/AndroidStarter/architecture.md

 }
 ```

-The main code is placed in the `rxGetRepo` method: it loads data from database and asks the view to configure itself according to the result (success: it should display data ; failure: it should display an error).
+The main code is placed in the `rxGetRepo` method: it loads data from the database and asks the view to configure itself according to the result (success: it should display data ; failure: it should display an error).

-And now, let's have a look to the `FragmentRepoDetail`.
+And now, let's have a look at the `FragmentRepoDetail`.
 Considering Mosby explanation, this fragment is part of the _View_.
-So, it should implements the `ViewRepoDetail` we defined.
-To be closest to Mosby API, we make it inherit from `MvpFragment`, providing generic types `ViewRepoDetail` (for the _View_) and `PresenterRepoDetail` (for the _Presenter_).
+So, it should implement the `ViewRepoDetail` we defined.
+To be the closest to Mosby API, we make it inherit from `MvpFragment`, providing generic types `ViewRepoDetail` (for the _View_) and `PresenterRepoDetail` (for the _Presenter_).

 So what we get: